robertomiguez/spa/readme.md

 **Get a list of prices**
 ----
-Returns json data with a prices.
+Returns json data with prices.

 * **URL**